w0xlt/spacechain-v0/README.md

 ## Requirements

-To run this software, signet [Electrs server](https://github.com/romanz/electrs) running on `tcp://127.0.0.1:50001` is required.
+To run this software, signet Bitcoin Core is required.

 ## Tutorial

-### 1 - Create and fund the wallet
+### 0 - Clone the project and build

 ```
 $ git clone git@github.com:w0xlt/spacechain-v0.git
+$ git checkout -b add_bcore_rpc origin/add_bcore_rpc
 $ cargo build --release
 $ cd target
 $ cd release
 ```

+By default, a configuration file is created in `$HOME/.spacechains/spacechains.conf`.
+When executing any comand below, the software will try to connect to `127.0.0.1:38332` using the authentication file `$HOME/.bitcoin/signet/.cookie`.
+If these settings are different on the machine, the file should be edited.

+### 1 - Create and fund the wallet

 Then run the software with the following command to get a new address.
 If a wallet does not exist, this command will create one.